Rtwotwo/MMChat/README.md

 ## 3.System Function :hourglass_flowing_sand:

 ___Face Recognition___: We selected dlib, facenet, and face-recognition for facial recognition tasks - Python third-party libraries for recognition.
 But finally, face-recognition with a higher degree of integration is used for face authentication and face verification tasks.
 And the face recognition code is bellow and you can see the code in the [python file](./models/face_cls_model.py).
+Then save the obtained face name and embedding in the cache folder, and then use face verification to verify.
+The relevant code file can be found in the [app_tkinter.py](app_tkinter.py).

 ```python
 class FaceRecognition(object):